rpdelaney/l4d2-tourney-rules/rules.md

 will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, [TBD].
+To report match results, view the [bracket on the efps site](https://www.everythingfps.com/bracket.php?id=68).
 Include a screenshot of the final scores.
-Results will not be accepted via email, Steam instant messenger, or the Steam Community.
+Results will not be accepted via email, Steam instant messenger, the Steam Community, or the l4dnation forums.

 ###### 5.1.4 How to schedule a match
 A match schedule consists of three elements: